 Camping is allowed at Dolly Sods, but visitors are cautioned to “leave no trace.”
 Nearby towns like Davis have a few lodging options such as the Billy Motel, Alpine Lodge, and Bright Morning Inn.
-The larger Canaan Valley area also has a number of resorts like Canaan Valley Resort and Timberline in case your guest list gets a bit too large for smaller hotels.
+The larger Canaan Valley area also has a number of resorts like Canaan Valley Resort and Timberline in case you crave more amenities.
 There are also a few private rentals and Airbnbs in Davis.

 Where to Eat

 Getting hitched works up an appetite, and luckily the surrounding area has you covered.
-In Davis, hit up Hellbender Burritos and grab some of those monster burritos, or hit Stumptown Ales and pick up a growler of tasty craft beer from one of WV’s finest breweries to toast after you tie the knot.
+In Davis, hit up Sirianni’s Cafe and grab a pizza, Hellbender Burritos for awesome burritos, or hit Stumptown Ales and pick up a growler of tasty craft beer from one of WV’s finest breweries to toast after you tie the knot.
 If you want cool cocktails and a mid-century modern vibe definitely pop into The Billy Motel even if you’re not planning to stay there!

-If you travel to nearby Thomas you can hit up TipTop for breakfast sandwiches and great coffee.
+If you travel to nearby Thomas you can hit up TipTop for food and some of West Virginia’s best coffee.
 The Purple Fiddle has lots of good, organic food options and frequently has live music in the evening.
 We’re huge fans of the cute little taco shop known as Picnic tucked into the side of a building.
 Picnic recently opened up a new indoor dining room, so you can now chow down indoors and out!
 Mountain State Brewing has good beers and a spot to host small receptions.